litebird/litebird_sim/docs/source/mapmaking.rst

 Each sample is associated with a direction in the sky (the *pointing information*), but from the point of view of the binner the only quantity that matters is the index of the pixel in the map associated with the pointing direction.
-In our example, the seven pixels will observe just two pixels in the sky, with different attack (polarization) angles.
+In our example, the seven samples will measure just two pixels in the sky, with different attack (polarization) angles.
 The following figure and table show how the two pixels are observed by the seven TOD samples.
 The bars refer to the polarization angle of the detector.